 About The Oxfordshire Animal Sanctuary

-The Oxfordshire Animal Sanctuary admits & rehomes over 500 animals every year.
-Since opening in 1967, we have proudly managed to help over 25,000 animals find their forever home.
+The Oxfordshire Animal Sanctuary admits & rehomes around 500 animals every year.
+Since opening in 1967, we have proudly managed to help over 26,000 animals find their forever home.

-At any one time, we have around 60 dogs, 90 cats and kittens plus a number of rabbits and guinea pigs.
-We also care for our permanent guests of goats, a horse and a little Shetland pony.
+At any one time, we have around 50 dogs, 70 cats and kittens plus a number of rabbits.
+We also care for our permanent guests of goats and a horse called Ben.

 We were founded to be inclusive, understanding and a place where any animal was welcome.